-Delaware (State or other jurisdiction of incorporation or organization) 80-0743202 (I.R.S.
+Delaware (State or other jurisdiction of incorporation or organization)

+80-0743202 (I.R.S.
 Employer Identification No.)

-400 1st Avenue Needham, MA 02494 (Address of principal executive office) (Zip Code) Registrant's telephone number, including area code: (781) 800-5000
+400 1 st Avenue Needham, MA 02494 (Address of principal executive office) (Zip Code) Registrant's telephone number, including area code: (781) 800-5000

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class: Common Stock, \$0.001 par value Name of each exchange on which registered: The NASDAQ Stock Market LLC

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes \square No \square Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes \square No \square

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗷 No Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗷 No

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Non-accelerated filer

-Emerging growth company

-Accelerated filer

-Smaller reporting company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗷

-The aggregate market value of the common stock of the registrant held by non-affiliates of the registrant as of the last business day of the registrant's most recently completed second fiscal quarter was \$5,775,119,721 based on the closing price on The NASDAQ Global Select Market on such date.
-For the purpose of the foregoing calculation only, all directors and executive officers of the registrant are assumed to be affiliates of the registrant.

-Class Outstanding Shares at February 14, 2019 Common Stock, \$0.001 par value per share 125,336,213 shares Class B common stock, \$0.001 par value per share 12,799,999 shares

-Documents Incorporated by Reference

-The registrant intends to file a proxy statement pursuant to Regulation 14A not later than 120 days after the close of the fiscal year ended December 31, 2018.
-Portions of such proxy statement are incorporated by reference into Part III of this Annual Report on Form 10-K.
+Securities reg gistered pursuant to Section 12(b) of the A ct: Title of each class Trading Symbol Name of each exch nange on which registered Common stock TRIP N NASDAQ • Securities registered pursuant t o Section 12(g) of the Act: None Indic cate by check mark if the registrant is a well-k nown seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes ⊠ No □ Indic cate by check mark if the registrant is not requ ired to file reports pursuant to Section on 13 or Section 15(d) of the Act.
+Yes \square No \square \boxtimes ed by Section 13 or 15(d) of the Securities Exchange has been subject to such filing requirements for the active Data File required to be submitted pursuant to equired to submit such files).
+Yes \boxtimes No \square Rule 405 of Regulation S-T (§ 232.405 of d filer, a non-accelerated filer, smaller reporting com "emerging growth company" in Rule 12b-2 of the E Large accelera ted filer \boxtimes Accelerated filer Non-accelerate Emerging grov Smaller reporting company emerging growth company, indicate by chec ndards provided pursuant to Section 13(a) of ot to use the extended transition period for complying g with any new or revised financial Indic cate by check mark whether the registrant is a shell company (as defined in Rule 1 2b-2 of the Exchange Act).
+Yes □ No ⊠ fiscal quarter v on The NASDAQ Global Select M es of the registrant as of the last business day of the r arket on such date.
+For the purpose of the foregoing Class Outstanding Shares at 1 February 12, 2020 Common Stock, \$0.001 par value Class B common stock, \$0.001 par va 123,286,835 12,799,999 Documents Incorpo orated by Reference registrant intends to file a proxy statement pu ncorporated by reference into Part III of this an 120 days after the close of the fiscal year ended E December 31, 2019.
+Portions of such proxy